gmbecker/contributing_to_r_lesson/outline.md

+---
-# Contributing To R
+title: Contributing to R
+author: Gabriel Becker and Martin Maechler
+output:
+  beamer_presentation:
+    latex_engine: xelatex
+    slide_level: 3
+---
 # Introduction
 ## Who We Are

-### Martin Maechler
-- R-core (and R-Foundation)
+### Martin Maechler - R-core (and R-Foundation)
 - Creator and maintainer of Matrix
 - ETH Zurich
 - ESS Project Lead

-### Gabriel Becker
-- Thesis work under Duncan Temple Lang
-- Have worked professionally with Robert Gentleman and Michael Lawrence
-- Frequent Collaborator with R-core
+### Gabriel Becker - Frequent Collaborator with R-core
-  - Patches accepted by 6 different R-core members
 - Arguably most feature additions to R from external collaborator "in recent times"
-  - Proposed what became ALTREP and collaborated with Luke Tierney on design and implementation
+  - Proposed ALTREP, collaborated with Luke Tierney on design and implementation
-  - `debug(., signature = )` and `debugcall(print(myclassedobj))` with Michael Lawrence
+  - `debug(., signature = )` and `debugcall(print(.))` with Michael Lawrence
   - `head(mymatrix, c(5, 5))` with Martin Maechler
   - `update_PACKAGES()` with Michael Lawrence
   - `sessionInfo()` returns RNG information when not the default, with Martin Maechler
-  - `which()` support for long vectors and ALTREPs, with Martin Maechler
+  - `which()`  long vector and ALTREP support, with Martin Maechler
   - `ifelse()` refactor for significant speedup with Kurt Hornik
   - `duplicated()`/`unique()`/`anyDuplicated()` sortedness-aware ALTREP fastpass (r-devel only) with Michael Lawrence

-Note: I'm not certain about this part, but the idea here is to "humanize" collaboration with R-core and contribution to R. The remainder of the "talk part" after this will be about managing expectations and focusing their energy on what is helpful for R-core
+## Learning How to Contribute to R
+### The Goal
+- **Is**
+  - Helping R
+  - By helping R-core maintain it
+  - Thus benefiting ourselves and the larger R community
+- **Is Not**
+  - Professional advancement
+  - Personal recognition/fame (though acknowledgement will occur)

+### We will focus on
+- What kinds of efforts help
+  - and how to perform them
+- What kinds of well-meaning efforts do not help
+  - And how to avoid or improve them

 # Gabe As A Case Study - Illustrative Examples From a Patchy Past
 ## Circa 2013 - The CV Padder (AKA Graduate Student)